seacode/gmacs/examples/smbkc_18/doc/smbkc.md

  in the 2017 assessment, especially with the addition of the pot survey.

 ### b.
 Alternative NMFS bottom-trawl survey index
-Results comparing model fits between the "VAST" spatio-temporal index and the reference case show different time-series of data and a different model fit (Figure \ref{fig:surv3}).
+Results comparing model fits between the VAST model and the reference case show different time-series of data and a different model fit (Figure \ref{fig:surv3}).
 The effect on spawning biomass suggests estimates were consistently higher since 1990 compared to the reference model (Figure  \ref{fig:ssb2}).